 Brian joined Watsi on May 27th, 2014.
-Six years ago, Brian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brian's most recent donation traveled 8,800 miles to support Tok, a recent widow from Cambodia, to fund knee surgery following a road accident.
+Seven years ago, Brian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brian's most recent donation traveled 8,700 miles to support Nehemia, a nine-year-old girl from Tanzania, to fund clubfoot repair surgery.